udacity/cloud-developer/project3-microservices-udagram/README.md

 ### Installation

-Test that your installation was Successful with the following commands:
+Test that your installation is successful with the following commands:

 ```bash
 aws --version